 5 Steps to Being a Good Ally to the Transgender Community

-Helping a group of people who has been marginalized is seen by many as doing the right thing, as being a decent human being.
+Helping a group of people who have been marginalized is seen by many as doing the right thing, as being a decent human being.
 You may see it as being a social warrior or bringing justice to a group that has been denied it.
 But if you are doing it for the kudos, you are doing it for the wrong reason.
 Many in the LGBTQ community have been disappointed by “allies” for far too long to freely give away a title that means so much.
 You would not call someone you just met your “best friend forever’ until you got to know them better.
 This post is the first in a series of ways you can help someone you know or even love.

 5 Steps to Being a Good Ally to the Transgender Community.